 You see it all around you every January: people starting over.
 Starting diets, starting exercise plans, and starting, unfortunately for many, the process of divorce.
 Resolutions are easy to make but difficult to keep, largely because the process is unclear.
 Nowhere in the world of resolutions is this truer than for something like divorce.
 What steps do you take first?
 Which concerns should be priorities?
 How do you organize something as overwhelming as divorce?

-In the meantime, here is a short list of steps you should consider taking if a divorce is on your horizon in 2015:
+Here is a short list of steps you should consider taking if a divorce is on your horizon in the new year:

 ONE: Cancel or close all joint credit, bank and investment accounts.
 You could be liable for any debt incurred by a spouse after separation, and funds can be dissipated.
 Separate accounts now, and keep hard records of everything that was in place on the day of separation.

 TWO: Secure important or valuable personal property.
 Personal property tends to disappear or become damaged when divorce is threatened.
 You might consider renting a storage locker or moving valuables – particularly those you will need access to throughout the divorce — to a trusted friend’s home.

 THREE: Get a new mailing address.
 You do not want your spouse to be privy to your financial records or correspondence from your attorney.
 Get a P.O. box, or have mail sent to a friend or family member.

 FOUR: Change your passwords on all accounts, computers, cell phones and emails.
 For obvious reasons.